umami-hep/umami/paper/paper.md

 The steps involved in the evaluation stage are illustrated in \autoref{fig:evaluation}.
 The inference is carried out by running the chosen model on test samples.
 The evaluation results are rendered in a suite of performance plots.

 ![Illustration of the evaluation workflow in `Umami`.
 The chosen model after training is evaluated on the testing sample using the Scale Dict obtained from the preprocessing.
 The results of the evaluation can be plotted.\label{fig:evaluation}](evaluation.png){ width=60% }

+The plotting capabilities of the `Umami` toolkit are used to evaluate the performance of flavour tagging algorithms used in ATLAS and in the corresponding publications. \autoref{fig:evaluation} [@ATLAS:2019] shows the light-flavour jet and c-jet rejection factors as a function of the b-jet efficiency for three different ATLAS flavour tagging algorithms MV2c10, DL1, and DL1r.

+![The light-flavour jet and c-jet rejection factors as a function of the b-jet efficiency for the high-level b-tagging algorithms MV2c10, DL1, and DL1r.
+The lower two panels show the ratio of the light-flavour jet rejection and the (c)-jet rejection of the algorithms to MV2c10.
+The statistical uncertainties of the rejection factors are calculated using binomial uncertainties and are indicated as coloured bands.
+Reproduced from [@ATLAS:2019].\label{fig:dl1r}](fig_09.png){ width=60% }

 # Conclusions and future work